Model Theory of R-trees: Models of rbRTr : Constructions and non-categoricity

-\begin{proof} We assume that $\sigma$ is the least uncountable cardinal at which there are strictly fewer than $2^\sigma$ many non-homeomorphic models of density character equal to $\sigma$, and derive a contradiction.
-Using Theorem \ref{number of separable models}, we see that condition (1) in Theorem \ref{getting many nonseparable models} holds when $\kappa = \omega_1$; condition (3) in that result yields that $\rbRT_r$ has $2^{\omega_1}$ many non-homeomorphic models of density character equal to $\omega_1$.
+\begin{theorem} Let $\kappa$ be an uncountable cardinal.
+The number of non-homeomorphic models of $\rbRT_r$ of density character equal to $\kappa$ is $2^\kappa$. \end{theorem} \begin{proof} We assume that $\sigma$ is the least uncountable cardinal at which there are strictly fewer than $2^\sigma$-many non-homeomorphic models of density character equal to $\sigma$, and derive a contradiction.
+Using Theorem \ref{number of separable models}, we see that condition (1) in Theorem \ref{getting many nonseparable models} holds when $\kappa = \omega_1$; condition (3) in that result yields that $\rbRT_r$ has $2^{\omega_1}$-many non-homeomorphic models of density character equal to $\omega_1$.
 Thus $\sigma > \omega_1$.
 Now suppose $\sigma$ is a successor cardinal; say it is the next cardinal bigger than $\lambda$, which must be uncountable.
-Our choice of $\sigma$ ensures that there must be $2^\lambda \geq \sigma$ many non-homeomorphic models of density character $\lambda$.
+Our choice of $\sigma$ ensures that there must be $2^\lambda \geq \sigma$-many non-homeomorphic models of density character $\lambda$.
 Applying Lemma \ref{getting many nonseparable models} with $\kappa = \sigma$ gives a contradiction; indeed, we have verified condition (1), while condition (3) is false.
 So $\sigma$ must be a limit cardinal.
 Let $\tau$ be the number of non-homeomorphic models of $\rbRT_r$ that have density character $\leq \sigma$; our treatment of $\omega_1$ shows that $\tau$ is uncountable.
 Furthermore, Lemma \ref{getting many nonseparable models} applied to $\kappa = \sigma$ yields $\tau < \sigma$.
-Our choice of $\sigma$ ensures that there are $2^ \tau > \tau$ many non-homeomorphic models of $\rbRT_r$ that have density character $\tau$, contradicting the definition of $\tau$. \end{proof}
+Our choice of $\sigma$ ensures that there are $2^ \tau > \tau$-many non-homeomorphic models of $\rbRT_r$ that have density character $\tau$, contradicting the definition of $\tau$. \end{proof}